-To conclude, it transpired that the plate heat exchanger was the device with the best performance when compared to the shell and tube heat exchanger and the concentric heat exchanger.
-Even though the heat exchange areas for all the devices were the same, the design of the plate heat exchanger is such that it had the highest rates of heat transfer, effectiveness, and heat transfer coefficients during all the investigations that were carried out.
-It is apparent that despite the contradiction with some of the literature, both the hot and cold mass flow rates had a positive impact upon the heat exchanger's performance, i.e. the higher the mass flow rate, the better the performance.
+To conclude, it is apparent that despite the contradiction with some of the literature, both the hot and cold mass flow rates had a positive impact upon the heat exchanger's performance, i.e. the higher the mass flow rate, the better the performance.
 However, it seems that there is a general limit of how high the mass flow rate can be set, as the effectiveness (as suggested by the literature) dropped when the mass flow rate was very high.
 The hot inlet temperature also had a positive impact upon the heat exchanger performance, however, there could be a limit from which point the performance worsens.
-Varying the flow arrangement showed that the counter flow arrangement yields better results than the parallel flow, and this is because the average temperature difference between the hot and cold streams is muchmore uniform when undergoing counter flow as opposed to parallel flow.
-Lastly, the ambient temperature had almost no noticeable effect upon the heat exchanger's performance, however, this could have been because of the very low temperature range that was used for the investigation.
+Varying the types arrangement showed that the fin type yields better results than the plain type, and this is because the average temperature difference between the hot and cold streams is much more uniform when undergoing counter flow as.
+Lastly, the ambient temperature had almost no noticeable effect upon the heat exchanger's performance; however, this could have been because of the very low temperature range that was used for the investigation.